FlashI2V: Fourier-Guided Latent Shifting Prevents Conditional Image Leakage in Image-to-Video Generation: Experiment

 \subsection{Experimental Setup}

 \textbf{Training Setup}.
 In the comparisons, we train a model for 84K steps on 20M high-quality video data collected internally, following the collection and processing pipeline described in Open-Sora Plan~\citep{open_sora_plan}.
 For each video, we randomly sample 49 frames at a fixed fps of 16, with a resolution of $\text{480} \times \text{832}$.
 We initialize the model from the Wan2.1-T2V-1.3B~\citep{wan} model.
 The learnable projection is implemented using two layers of Conv3D~\citep{conv3d} and SiLU~\citep{silu}, and the Fourier embedding layer is implemented in the same way as the patch embedding, both with zero initialization.
 During training, the first frame of each video serves as the conditional image.
 The cutoff frequency percentile of the Fourier Transform is sampled from $\mathcal{U}[0.05, 0.95]$.
 The text prompt is dropped with a probability of 0.1.
 We use a batch size of 256, a learning rate of 4e-5, a weight decay of 1e-2, and the AdamW optimizer with $\beta_1$ set to 0.9, $\beta_2$ set to 0.999, and $\epsilon$ set to 1e-15.
 The weights are updated using Exponential Moving Average (EMA) with a decay of 0.9999.
-In the ablation study, we select a 2M subset as the training set, use a learning rate of 2e-5, a batch size of 64, and 30K training steps, while keeping the other settings unchanged.
+In the ablation study, all models involved in the comparison are initialized from Wan2.1-T2V-1.3B.
+We select a 2M subset as the training set, use a learning rate of 2e-5, a batch size of 64, and 30K training steps, while keeping the other settings unchanged. \textbf{Sampling Setup}.

-\textbf{Sampling Setup}.
 For sampling, we use the Discrete Euler Sampler with a sigma shifting strategy as in HunyuanVideo~\citep{hunyuanvideo}, a shifting coefficient of 7.0, classifier-free guidance set to 5.0, 50 sampling steps, and a cutoff frequency percentile set to 0.1.

 \textbf{Evaluation}.
 In the comparisons, we use a fixed 49 frames and the default resolution, and we utilize all Vbench-I2V~\citep{vbench,vbench2} metrics except for Camera Motion as evaluation metrics.
 In addition, we use ChatGPT~\citep{gpt4} to rewrite the short prompts of Vbench-I2V in order to obtain more accurate evaluation results.
 For further details, please refer to the App.~\ref{app:recaptioning_vbench_i2v}.
 In the ablation study, we randomly select 1,000 videos from the HD subset of OpenVid-1M~\citep{openvid} as the validation set, calculating the chunk-wise FVD for each setting.